Maintaining Obedience And Training Progress In Months 7-8

 Reviewing Basic Commands

-Take time to and reinforce the basic commands your dog has learned.
+Take time to review and reinforce the basic commands your dog has learned.
 Practice commands like “sit,” “stay,” and “come,” ensuring that your dog responds promptly and reliably.
 Consistently reinforce the correct responses with rewards and positive reinforcement.

 Strengthening Response to Verbal and Visual Cues